gicorada/SelfHomepage/README.md

 ## Installation

-Host the files in a webserver, and edit the `config.json` file to add your services.
+Host the files in a webserver, and change the settings according to the instructions below

 The `services.json` file should look like this: